kovidgoyal/calibre/manual/edit.rst

 file and choosing :guilabel:`Mark as cover`.

 In addition, EPUB files has the concept of a *titlepage*.
-A title page is a HTML file that acts as the title page/cover for th book.
+A title page is a HTML file that acts as the title page/cover for the book.
 You can mark an HTML file as the titlepage when editing EPUBs by right-clicking.
 Be careful that the file you mark contains only the cover information.
 If it contains other content, such as the first chapter, then that content will be lost if the user